Tla-o-qui-aht and Ahousaht elders reflect on new conservation safeguards for Clayoquot Sound

 “It’s something we were all a big part of, not just us, not just myself.
 That’s kind of what I did as a community leader and elected chief, was to build relationships with our municipality and our neighbouring tribes.
 At the time when we needed it, we all came together with the same thing in mind that we were going to find a way to protect Meares Island,” said Martin.

 The tenure for TFL 54 is currently held by Ma-Mook Natural Resources, which is owned by a partnership of the Ahousaht, Tla-o-qui-aht, Hesquiaht, Toquaht and Yuułuʔiłʔatḥ First Nations.
-Payment for removing the Crown land from the tenure is being funded by the environmental group Nature United, who committed $40 million to support the First Nations with the transition from commercial forestry to a conservation economy.
+Payment for removing the Crown land from the tenure is being funded by the environmental group Nature United, who committed $40 million to support Ahousaht and Tla-o-qui-aht with the transition from commercial forestry to a conservation economy.

 MP Gord Johns attended the June 21 celebration in Tofino.